Will Smith (catcher)

 William Dills Smith (born March 28, 1995) is an American professional baseball catcher for the Los Angeles Dodgers of Major League Baseball (MLB).
 He played college baseball for the Louisville Cardinals.
-He was selected by the Dodgers in the first round of the 2016 Major League Baseball draft.
-He made his major league debut in 2019.
+He was selected by the Dodgers in the first round of the 2016 Major League Baseball draft, and made his MLB debut in 2019.
+Smith is a three-time All-Star and won the World Series with the Dodgers in 2020, 2024, and 2025, securing the latter championship with an 11th-inning home run in Game 7.
+Internationally, Smith represents the United States.

 Amateur career

 Smith attended Kentucky Country Day School in Louisville, Kentucky.
 In 2013, as a senior, he hit .528 with 11 home runs and 36 RBIs along with pitching to a 7–1 record 0.87 ERA.
 He went undrafted in the 2013 MLB draft and enrolled at the University of Louisville where he played college baseball.
+In 2014, he played collegiate summer baseball for the Newport Gulls of New England Collegiate Baseball League where they won the league championship.
 In 2015, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 In 2016, his junior season, he slashed .382/.480/.567 with seven home runs and 43 RBIs in 55 games.
 After his junior year, he was selected by the Los Angeles Dodgers in the first round of the 2016 Major League Baseball draft.
 Smith signed on July 17, 2016, for a $1.775 million signing bonus.